 The committee will convene in response to such a request.
-The committee, after evaluating each request for reconsideration, will take a vote requiring a simple majority to determine if the 452 previous decision to disqualify should be overturned.
-If the committee votes to overturn the 453 previous decision, then the committee will consider the initial challenge again and will vote to 454 disqualify the candidate by two-thirds majority.
-455
+The committee, after evaluating each request for reconsideration, will take a vote requiring a simple majority to determine if the previous decision to disqualify should be overturned.
+If the committee votes to overturn the previous decision, then the committee will consider the initial challenge again and will vote to disqualify the candidate by two-thirds majority.

-If a disqualified candidate finds that the Elections Committee was biased in their application of the rules, he or she may request a review by the Senior Director for Campus Relations.
-If that review finds that the application of the rules was biased, the decision of the Elections Committee may be overturned.
+If a disqualified candidate finds that the Elections Committee was biased in their application of the rules, he or she may request a review by the Judicial Codes and Counselor (JCC).
+If the JCC review finds that the application of the rules was biased, the decision of the Elections Committee may be overturned.